Offering sustainable wild-caught and farm-raised fish is important to our customers and Kroger. Our seafood buyers

 —Stephanie Bradley Manager of Fishery Improvement Projects, WWF

-Kroger is now a formal WWF FIP Participant for several of WWF's FIPs, including Ecuador and Peru mahi-mahi; Bahamas, Honduras and Nicaragua lobster; Vietnam blue swimming crab; and Vietnam yellowfin tuna.
+Kroger is now a formal WWF FIP Participant for several of WWF's FIPs, including Ecuador and Peru mahi-mahi; Bahamas, Honduras and Nicaragua lobster; Vietnam blue swimming crab; and Indonesia yellowfin tuna.
 This means that Kroger actively helps the FIP progress by engaging their suppliers, supporting policy asks, and providing funding for implementation of FIP activities.

 Peru Mahi-Mahi FIP